lanl/epigen/README.md

 **data** folder contains files necessary to execute the code, some large files needed to be downloaded as written in the scripts below.

-This repository contains python scripts and bash scripts to obtain paper results.
+This repository contains python scripts and bash scripts to obtain the paper results.

 All of these scripts related to the hg38-aligned dataset; it is easy to get files and results for the hg19-aligned dataset by changing 38 to 19 in the code and 1632 (#samples in the hg 38) to 1479 (#samples in the hg 19).